jakzo/SlzMods/docs/index.md

-add rax, 100   ; adds 100 to the rax register add rax, rbx   ; adds the value in rbx to rax add rax, [100] ; adds the value in memory at address 100 to rax add rax, [rbx] ; adds the value in rbx to rax
+add rax, 100   ; adds 100 to the rax register add rax, rbx   ; adds the value in rbx to rax add rax, [100] ; adds the value in memory at address 100 to rax add rax, [rbx] ; adds the value in memory at address pointed to by rbx to rax
 ```

 Basically the CPU has several registers which store a small amount of data (eg. a 64-bit integer) and reads/executes instructions from memory which operate on these registers.
-You can look up what instructions do and what registers are generally used for on Google and in CPU reference manuals.
+As you read through the assembly code, you can look up what instructions do and what registers are generally used for on Google and in CPU reference manuals to gradually learn everything.

 I have some prior experience with x86 assembly so have no issues reading it but I'm not sure about conventions like where C++ usually stores arguments before calling another subroutine.
 Also there's just so much state you need to keep in your head to understand what's going on. 😵‍💫